razanAlkhamisi/AqaarVision_Azure/README.md

 * **Content:** Detailed property information including location, type, area, units, and price
 * **Benefit:** Provides a realistic representation of the **Saudi real estate market** to enable accurate predictions

+## 📅 Dataset Details

+The dataset used in this project consists of real estate sales transactions from different quarters of the same year:

+Q2 dataset → used for training the machine learning model

+Q3 dataset → used for final evaluation and testing

+This separation ensures fair performance assessment and prevents data leakage, providing a realistic evaluation of how the model performs on unseen data.

 ---

 ## 🔒 Security & Best Practices